FUSEngineering/EGR16-Spring24-Arduino-Theresa-John-Mariano-Brendan/README.md

     - Attach a copy of the technical notes recorded by each member as an appendix.
 SHOULD include (in own words): scan of handwritten/typed notes with descriptions of key components of the kit and topics reviewed in the lessons.

 ## Meeting Notes
+### Meeting 2 ——— Wed.
+04/10 at 12:00PM

+ACTIVITIES:
+- Theresa shared an MS Word document for the memorandum.
+Team members collaborated to complete the document.
+- Mariano successfully interfaced with and setup the NANO 33 IoT board.

+NOTES:
+- The team chose not to meet Tues.
+04/12.
+- Brendan will submit the memo on Friday before it is due.

+TO-DO:
+- Finish reading through Lesson 2 and take notes.
+- Read through Lesson 3.

+——— END MEETING ———

 ### Meeting 1 ——— Fri.
 04/05 at 12:00PM

 ACTIVITIES: